 Krimson Queen is comparatively longer than Krimson Princess because of their fast-growing.

 The Krimson Princess growth rate is slower than the Krimson Queen.
-Because in Krimson Princess leaves have not so many chlorophylls.
+Because in Krimson Princess leaves do have not so many chlorophylls.

 That’s become their growth rate slower.
 You can’t propagate it so fast because of its growth rate.